2017 in Canadian soccer: Canadian Championship

 The Canadian Championship is contested by professional men's teams at the division 1 & 2 level.

+Team listed above in the bracket hosts first match.

+2016–17 Canadian Championship play-off

+Due to the restructuring of the CONCACAF Champions League for the 2018 edition, two Canadian Championship tournaments were held before the Champions League was scheduled.
+Canada Soccer determined that a one-off play-off match would be held in Toronto between Toronto FC, the 2016 Canadian Champions, and the winner of the 2017 Canadian Championship, which had not yet been completed.
+However, because Toronto ended up winning the 2017 Canadian Championship, they qualified automatically, and a play-off was not held.

 Challenge Trophy

 The Challenge Trophy is a national cup contested by men's teams at the division 4 level and below.

 Women

 Jubilee Trophy

 The Jubilee Trophy is a national cup contested by women's teams at the division 4 level and below.